andrewcbuensalida/electron-react/README.md

     npm electron:package:win
 This will yarn build which will build the build folder, then execute electron-builder which will build the dist folder from the based on the build folder.

-Make sure yummy bites backend is running too with
+Make sure yummy bites backend is running too with in yummy-bites-react-node-express-postgress-NOT-TYPESCRIPT
     nodemon

 For e2e testing,